DopierRex/OneNext/README.md

 4. A FAT16 FORMATTED 4GB SD CARD

-You will need to format a new SD card to FAT16 (not FAT32).
+You will need to format a SD card to FAT16 (not FAT32).
-Please do NOT re-use your old or ordinary Next SD card, you should definitely use a new SD card specifically for this.
+Please do NOT re-use your old or ordinary Next SD card, rather use a new SD card specifically for this.
 Some extra cores will only work with cards up to 4gb maximum; therefore, if you have a larger SD card, you must create a FAT16 4gb primary partition or, even better, split the SD card size into multiple partitions (explained in the following section).

 OPTIONAL (recommended):